 Why do some cash advance apps not work with Chime?

-Chime doesn’t allow some ACH e-check payments, and some of the payment apps are not compatible with Chime because they are employer-sponsored.
+Chime doesn’t allow some ACH e-check payments, and some payment apps are incompatible with Chime because they are employer-sponsored.
 That means you can only use the service if your employer partners with them and offers it an employee benefit.

 Does a cash advance app affect your credit score?